Want to know more about our processes and products? Check out our glossary of terms.

+Museum glass protects against UV light.
 Where colour reproduction and clarity of image is of the utmost importance we recommend Mirogard.
 All Mirogard™ glass can be used at any distance off the artwork without image distortion, making it perfect for box frames.
-Because they are absolutely colour neutral and reduce reflections to less than 1%, Mirogard glass is as good as invisible.
+Because it is absolutely colour neutral and reduce reflections to less than one per cent, Mirogard glass is as good as invisible.

 Leading authorities on preservation recommend using glazing that blocks at least 97% UV light.
 Tru Vue Conservation Clear and Mirogard™ Anti-Reflect glass plus enhanced UV filtration glazing products surpass this standard in providing up to 99% UV protection.